SeedSigner/seedsigner/docs/manual_installation.md

 ```

 ## Local testing and development
-For those who will use the SeedSigner installation for testing/development, it can be helpful to change the system's host name so it doesn't potentially conflict with other Raspberry Pis that may already be present on your network.
+For those who will use the LumenSigner installation for testing/development, it can be helpful to change the system's host name so it doesn't potentially conflict with other Raspberry Pis that may already be present on your network.
 (For those who don't plan to use the installation for testing or development, you can skip this portion of the process.)
 To change the host name first edit the "hostname" with the command:
 ```
 sudo nano /etc/hostname
 ```
-and change "raspberrypi" to "seedsigner" (or another name).
+and change "raspberrypi" to "lumensigner" (or another name).
 Use `CTRL-X` and `y` to exit and save changes.
 You'll also need to edit the "hosts" file with the command:
 ```
 sudo nano /etc/hosts
 ```
-and change "raspberrypi" to "seedsigner" (or the other name you previously chose).
+and change "raspberrypi" to "lumensigner" (or the other name you previously chose).
 Use `CTRL-X` and `y` to exit and save changes.

 ### Set a static IP
-Your local machine that `ssh`s into the SeedSigner can sometimes get confused if you're connecting to different SeedSigners that are all identified as `pi@seedsigner.local`.
+Your local machine that `ssh`s into the LumenSigner can sometimes get confused if you're connecting to different LumenSigners that are all identified as `pi@lumensigner.local`.
 In this case it helps to set a static ip and just `ssh` directly to that instead.

 First find your current `nameserver`:
 ```
 sudo cat /etc/resolv.conf
 ```

-This is the address of your local machine that is connected to your SeedSigner via usb (or it'll be the wifi router's address if you're using a Raspi with wifi and are keeping it enabled for `ssh` access).
+This is the address of your local machine that is connected to your LumenSigner via usb (or it'll be the wifi router's address if you're using a Raspi with wifi and are keeping it enabled for `ssh` access).

 Set a static ip: `sudo nano /etc/dhcpcd.conf` and add to the end:
 ```